 Professor Stephen BrewsterWebsite - Google Scholar

 ..is Professor of HCI at Glasgow.
 He leads the research into multimodal interaction within the Glasgow Interactive Systems (GIST) Section.
-He has a world leading reputation in designing novel forms of multimodal interaction, particularly for mobile devices and for users with visual disabilities.
-He has held an EPSRC Advanced Research Fellowship investigating the use of haptic feedback for mobile devices.
-He has been PI on 8 EPSRC projects and Co-I on four more, and has been a partner in 5 EU projects, two SFC R&D grants and several charity funded projects.
-He is also coordinator of the H2020 FETOpen Levitate project.
+He has a world leading reputation in designing novel forms of multimodal interaction, with a focus on haptics and audio.
+He is also coordinator of the H2020 FETOpen Levitate project (https://www.levitateproject.org).
 He has had research funded by many companies including: Nokia, Samsung, HP, Immersion, Freescale, Bang & Olufsen and Microsoft.
-He has over 400 publica-tions in top international conferences and journals and has 20 best paper awards.
-His work has ~14,900 citations and he has an H-Index of 64 (Google Scholar, July 2018).
+He has over 400 publications in top international conferences and journals and has 20 best paper awards.
+His work has ~18,000 citations and he has an H-Index of 70.
 He is a member of the ACM SIGCHI Academy, a Fellow of the Royal Society of Edinburgh and an ACM Distinguished Speaker.

-...is an early-career researcher in GIST.
+...is a Lecturer in GIST.
 With 13 publications and 2 Best Paper awards, he has pioneered research into VR HMD usability, VR for media consumption , movement and interaction under gain in VR, virtual work-spaces and passenger VR usage in transportation.
 He has had three successful EPSRC IAA grants and has also conducted XR research funded by Logitech (under NDA).

 Dr Julie WilliamsonWebsite - Google Scholar